All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 Apps that have requested Bluetooth permissions are shown. - Toggle all of them off and check if the problem persists.

-Aside from your AirPods, your iPhone or iPad can also have software-related issues that can cause connectivity issues with your AirPods.
-Luckily, you can resolve this by restarting your iPhone.
+Aside from your AirPods, your iPhone or iPad can also have software-related issues that cause connectivity issues.
+Luckily, you can resolve this by restarting your device.
 Here’s how:

 - Press and hold the side button on your iPhone until the power-off slider appears.